Immerse yourself in these local heritage hotspots

 Howe House

 In Windsor, this former residence, inn and newspaper office stands on part of an allotment made to John Howe in 1811.
 From 1962 to 2000 the building housed a museum, run by the Hawkesbury Historical Society, and is now part of the award-winning Hawkesbury Regional Museum.
-Howe House is open on weekends and on weekdays by appointment.
-The Museum itself is open 6 days a week Wednesday to Monday 10am-4pm.
+Howe House is open for groups by appointment.
+The Museum itself is open 6 days a week (closed Tuesdays) 10am-4pm.

 Regent Theatre